cjhseger/MLFP/README.md

 # MLFP
-Workshop on Aspects of Machine Learning from a Functional Programming perspective.
+Workshop on aspects of Machine Learning from a Functional Programming perspective.